KEETHAPRIYAN-CSE/Flames_with_Fun/README.md

-# 💖 FLAMES – Python Backend + Aesthetic Frontend
+# 💖 FLAMES – Python Backend

 A full-stack FLAMES relationship calculator with a **Python (Flask) backend** and a **modern aesthetic frontend**.